Dash-Industry-Forum/dash.js/pages/usage/track-selection.md

 at runtime.

 ## Capability checks
-While parsing a manifest, dash.js removes all Adaptation Sets it assumes that are not supported.
-This detection is based on the `@codecs` attributes or the `EssentialProperty` element.
+While parsing a manifest, dash.js removes all Adaptation Sets it assumes that are not supported based on the `@codecs` attributes, the `EssentialProperty` element and other properties.

 ## Initial track selection
 dash.js offers multiple ways to control the initial track selection as described below.